jacob-sasser/manim_project/README.md

 BFSAnim Notes:
 Set input mode to 0 for keyboard input, 1 for mouse input.
 When running the program use keyboard to input answer choices
-or mouse to select the node that will be traversed next.
+or use the mouse to select the node that will be traversed next.